adityyaraj/Litepad/README.md

-# Litepad is notepad type text editor developed in Python.
+# Litepad is a notepad type text editor developed in Python.
-Downlaod the icon.ico file for proper functioning of the .exe file
+Download the icon.ico file for the proper functioning of the .exe